L&S Teaching Mentors Program

 - Only one letter is allowed but it may be co-written or signed by multiple writers.

 - The Letter of Recommendation should speak to the nominee’s excellence in the classroom, experience training or helping other teachers, commitment to improving their own and other’s teaching, and their passion, dedication, or unique approach to teaching.
 Letters of Recommendation that include specific examples of these qualities will be looked on more favorably.

 - Describe a time you failed in the classroom and what actions you took to improve your teaching afterwards.
 How did those actions impact your students’ learning experience?
 OR

 - Describe a time you helped someone else (or a group of others) improve their teaching.

-- Descriptions or examples of pedagogical activities, such as novel course materials or engagement in communities focused on pedagogy, inclusive teaching, or teacher training will be looked on favorably.
+- Descriptions or examples of pedagogical activities, such as creation of novel course materials or engagement in communities focused on pedagogy, inclusive teaching, or teacher training.

-- Descriptions or accounts of the nominee’s contributions to the department, such as leadership, support, awareness, or attitude as related to teaching will be looked on favorably.
+- Descriptions or accounts of the nominee’s contributions to the departmental teaching mission, such as leadership, support, awareness, or attitude as related to teaching.